 Optional.
-The system's time zone as an offset in hours (-12 through +14) and optionally minutes (00-59) from Coordinated Universal Time (UTC).
+The system's time zone as either:

+- An offset in hours (-12 through +14) and optionally minutes (00 to 59) from Coordinated Universal Time (UTC), in the format +|-<hh>[:<mm>].
 To specify a positive offset, the '+' is optional.
 To specify a negative offset, the '-' is required.
 The hour value can have one or two digits and can omit a leading zero.
 If the minutes value is specified it must have two digits.
-If it is omitted, the minutes value is set to 00.
+If it is omitted, the minutes value is set to 00. - A time zone name shown by the show timezones command.